 Survival Woman Chili

-¾ pound Ground round or other chopped mean
+¾ pound Ground round or other chopped meat

 2 cups water